B-AROL-O/FREISA/code/image_converter/README.md

-# HEIC to PNG converter
+# '.heic' to '.png' converter

-This folder contains a simple [Python program](./conv-heic2png.py) that can convert HEIC images in PNG.
+This folder contains a simple [Python program](./conv-heic2png.py) that can convert '.heic' images in '.png'.

 Usage: